pathartl/BleemSync/README.md

 # BleemSync
 BleemSync is a relatively safe way to add games to your PlayStation Classic.

-**There is now a dedicated page for the latest release, notes and tutorials regarding BleemSync.
-Please visit the dedicated page [here](https://modmyclassic.com/bleemsync/)**
+There is now a dedicated page for BleemSync.
+You can find it [here](https://modmyclassic.com/bleemsync/)

 ----